This post originally appeared on VICE UK.

-You're on holiday, staring at a menu, and slip into an existential abyss.
+You're on vacation, staring at a menu, and slip into an existential abyss.
 Fries or sweet potato fries?
 Which do you like more?
 And ultimately, what does it even matter?
-Both are starchy bits of sustenance that only cost £3.50.
+Both are starchy bits of sustenance that only cost $3.50.
 But actually, shouldn't you care more about money?
 What if you're too splash-happy to ever provide for children?
 And, at 26, you're past the prime of your fertility anyway, right?
-You've seen a line chart and it's not looking good.
+You've seen a line chart, and it's not looking good.
 So you'll probably have to adopt, and that's if you're even a kids sort of person (who are you?), so if that's going to be happening soon, shouldn't you break up with your boyfriend and spend the next four years having sex with everyone you can?

 Then you tell your boyfriend that you'll have the normal fries.
 And they turn up cold.

-He adds that there are two types of mid-twenties crises: the locked-in crisis and the locked-out crisis.
+He adds that there are two types of mid-20s crises: the locked-in crisis and the locked-out crisis.
 "In the locked-out crisis, the young person feels that no matter what their efforts, they're unable to get into adult society," he explains.
 "In the locked-in crisis, a young person finds themselves on a path they don't want to be on and will make big decisions about what they want to do, which can be a long and painful process."